eshwen/phd-thesis/chapters/higgstoinv/figures/README.md

 # Making plots for the Higgs to invisible analysis chapter

 This README should be an indicator of how to make some of the plots included in the Higgs to invisible analysis chapter, in case they need to be regenerated or I need more context for them.
+All plots are made in the `esh_unblinding_no_lepton_cr_cuts` branch of my fork of the chip repository, unless stated otherwise.

 - [Making plots for the Higgs to invisible analysis chapter](#making-plots-for-the-higgs-to-invisible-analysis-chapter)
   - [`fast-plotter` plots](#fast-plotter-plots)